check-spelling/bun/docs/project/developing.md

 Certain modules like `node:fs`, `node:path`, `node:stream`, and `bun:sqlite` are implemented in JavaScript.
 These live in `src/bun.js/*.exports.js` files.

 While Bun is in beta, you can modify them at runtime in release builds via the environment variable `BUN_OVERRIDE_MODULE_PATH`.
-When set, Bun will look in the override directory for `<name>.exports.js` before checking the files from `src/bun.js` (which are now baked in to the binary).
+When set, Bun will look in the override directory for `<name>.exports.js` before checking the files from `src/bun.js` (which are now baked into the binary).
 This lets you test changes to the ESM modules without needing to re-compile Bun.

 ## Troubleshooting